“The command ‘Be fruitful and multiply’ was promulgated, according to our authorities, when the population of the world consisted of two people.”

 – William Ralph Inge

-To the left of the group is another table, where Mr. Washington, the prosecutor, sits alone with his hands folded neatly in front of him.
-A smug grin adorns his face and an open briefcase sits on the chair next to him, a carefully organized stack of legal-length papers visible inside.
+To the left of this trio is another table, where Mr. Newman sits alone with his hands folded neatly in front of him, a grin set smugly beneath his bushy gray mustache.
+There’s an open briefcase lying on the chair next to him.
+Inside the briefcase sits a carefully organized stack of legal-length papers.

 “All rise,” he bellows.
-Mr. Jefferson’s voice has a commanding quality and most of the attendants are on their feet before they even realize what he’s said.
-Mr. Jefferson waits until the very last person is standing before continuing.
+Mr. Marquise’s voice has a commanding quality and most of the attendants are on their feet before they even realize what he’s said.
+Mr. Marquise waits until the very last person is standing before continuing.

 “This court in and of Richmond County is now in session.
-Honorable Judge Paul R. Swift presiding.”
+Honorable Mr. Paul R. Swift presiding.”

 Behind him, the door opens and a short, crouched old man draped in a black cloak enters.
-Judge Swift climbs the steps of the altar up front and rounds a chair that stands behind a large desk, facing the crowd.
+Mr. Swift climbs the steps of the altar up front and rounds a chair sitting behind a large desk that faces the crowd.
 Behind him, a larger-than-life crucifix hangs on the wall, depicting a bronze Christ solemnly hanging his head.
-A steel pole sits on the ground next to the crucifix, a faded American flag mounted on it with tattered pieces of wire.
+A steel pole sits in a base on the ground next to the crucifix, a faded American flag mounted on it with tattered pieces of wire.

-There is a collective sigh as everybody sits and Judge Swift pulls a pair of bifocals out from a hidden pocket in his cloak, flipping through his notebook.
-He clears his throat loudly and Mark Ovapo flinches, then retightens his crossed arms beneath his chest.
+There is a collective sigh as the crowd sits and Mr. Swift pulls a pair of bifocals out from a hidden pocket in his cloak, flipping through a notebook on his desk.
+He clears his throat loudly and Uriel Lancaster flinches, re-tightening his crossed arms over his chest.
+Mr. Swift reads quietly to himself for a moment before closing his notebook and slowly removing his glasses, peering at the three individuals and baby seated at the table directly in front of him: the lip-chewing Cassius next to Uriel and Gloria with Uriel Jr. in tow.

 “Bring them in,” he says.